nricciardi/pave-guard/slides-summary.md

 Here, you can see an overview of the entire process.

-First of all, data are collected from environment using a set of devices, which have special sensors to capture road conditions.
+First of all, data are collected from environment using a set of devices, which have special sensors to capture roads conditions.

 Then, data are elaborated by our system.
-In particular, we have trained a specific AI model is able to predict future state of the roads.
+In particular, we have trained a specific AI model that is able to predict future state of the roads.

-Thanks to predictions, we are able to provide information to make more conscious planning of maintenance interventions.
+Thanks to predictions, we are able to provide useful information to make more conscious planning of maintenance interventions.

-In the end, directly from our dashboard, interventions can be planned and nextly intervention can be executed.
+In the end, directly from our dashboard, interventions can be planned and nextly they can be executed.